kylemath/DeepEEG/README.md

 * Then pool data over all subjects
 * Then try multilevel models (in the works)

+## Benchmarks
+* Goal build models that can be integrated with https://github.com/NeuroTechX/moabb/

 ## Code References
 * https://github.com/kylemath/eeg-notebooks
 * https://github.com/mne-tools/mne-python